billkarsh/SpikeGLX/sglhome/docs/index.md

 ## Licensing

-Use is subject to Janelia Research Campus Software Copyright 1.2 license terms:
+Use is subject to Janelia Research Campus Software Copyright terms:
 [http://license.janelia.org/license](http://license.janelia.org/license).

 QLed components are subject to GNU Library GPL v2.0 terms, which are described here: